mscherer/weight-loss/README.md

 - Carbs made me gain weight.
 The worst were high-starch and sugary foods.
 - Fatty and oily foods did the opposite: they were positively correlated with weight-loss.

-The 'stayhome' lifestlye, which fell mostly on weekends, may have been a red-herring: I slept longer when I didn't have to commute to work, OTOH: my diet on stay-home days may have been different.
+The 'stayhome' lifestyle, which fell mostly on weekends, may have been a red-herring: I slept longer when I didn't have to commute to work, OTOH: my diet on stay-home days may have been different.

 It took me a while to figure out the sleep part. *When we sleep we don't eat*.
 It is that simple.